GrammAcc/linearmoney/documentation/md/linear_money_model.md

 ## Notes on Performance

-Most programmers would have noticed that, with this model, monetary calculations are in linear time, and at first glance, it definitely seems like this would make calculations much slower than a traditional model, but this is not necessarily true.
+Most programmers would have noticed that, with this model, monetary calculations are in linear time.
+At first glance, it definitely seems like this would make calculations much slower than a traditional model, but this is not necessarily true.

 I won't make any assertions about the specific performance of the linear model